justind000/nrf24le1_wiring/README.md

 `wireRead16(slave address, address)` returns W2_NACK_VAL or W2_ACK_VAL

 ####Watchdog
 `watchdogRun(millis)` will start the watchdog and cause a reset if not called before millis runs out.
 Does not work in deep sleep mode.
+Minimum is 7.8125 ms, max is 512 seconds.

 ####Sleep Modes
 `sleep(mode)` will enter the passed mode.
 Modes are: